 - Rebel’s Guide to Negotiations

 PILPG drafts and runs negotiation simulations for current conflict areas around the globe in order to train parties in negotiating techniques, surface critical issues in each conflict, test new approaches to conflicts, and assist in the development of innovative diplomatic solutions to armed conflicts.
 Following each simulation, PILPG drafts and distributes a Lessons Learned Report, which highlights key lessons that may be applicable during the upcoming negotiations.
+For briefing packets and lessons learned reports click here.

 In order to facilitate and promote best practices and lessons learned, PILPG hosts Roundtables and Lessons Learned Discussions.
 The Roundtables are designed to draw constructive attention to particular aspects of a conflict or transition.
 Generally the Roundtables feature a keynote speaker, often one of PILPG’s pro bono clients, and are attended by local stakeholders, academics, and policy makers.
 Likewise, the Lessons Learned Discussions promote collaborative and open dialogue between the stakeholders in various conflicts and post-conflict transitions.
+To see Policy Planning Reports and Lessons Learned, click here.